satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 # Known capture errors of PicCap/Hyperion-WebOS:

-As “AI Picture Pro” and the “Game Mode” option from LG use the same capture process as hyperion-webos, there may be dropouts during capture.
-As a result, no live preview in HyperHDR is possible for a short time and the LEDs also switch off for a short time.
-The solution is to switch off these options.
+As “AI Picture Pro”, “AI Brightness”, “AI Genre Selection” and LG's “Game Mode” option use the same recording process as hyperion-webos, there may be dropouts during recording.
+As a result, no live preview in HyperHDR is possible for a short time and the LEDs also switch off briefly.
+The solution is to disable these options. (can be found under Settings > General > AI Service).
 This bug was discovered by Discord user @James Sunderland.
 See:https://github.com/webosbrew/hyperion-webos/issues/137